BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

    every selected channel (which is why it is not visible in the list of features).

-..

    2).
 The image folder for training and number of pixels to sub-sample.
-   Unlike supervised classifiers, there does not need to be any training labels, a subset of the pixels in the images themselves are used.
+   Unlike supervised classifiers, there does not need to be any training labels, but instead a subset of the pixels in the images themselves are used.

 .. note::